neursh/induction-stove/README.md

 - Child lock, disable all inputs.
 - Detect multiple invalid inputs and stop listening for inputs until normal again.
 - Yada yada, if you don't like some features, just remove it, or adjust it, or add something else,... this is YOUR induction stove.

-## That's a lot
-I know, this is one of my thoughts when I'm about to sleep at 12.